EnSnack/Card-Database/README.md

 ## Archetypes (so far)
 ### Witches
 Sinister, the sisters snicker at the destruction and chaos they cause along the way.
 They care not for each other, or for anyone else, and do whatever they must to keep themselves alive, and take the enemy down in the process.
 Witches come in many colours, but notably of all, they come in many evils.
 The witch archetype plays very selfishly, destroying each other for own merits or becoming more powerful the more they destroy, but they're not necessarily entirely selfish, some summon implings that, while weak, can snowball out of control.

+### Demons
+Evil can come in many shapes, oftenmost however, they come in the shapes of the most demonic creatures you can imagine.